KEggensperger/keggensperger.github.io/_pages/about.md

 ====

 <ul>
+  <li> July'24 · 🗨️ I gave an invited talk at the "ML in Science Conference" in Tübingen on "Automated Machine Learning for Science" </li>
   <li> June'24 · 👋 Welcome our new group member: Mykahilo Koshil! </li>
   <li> May'24 · 📝 Our paper <a href="https://arxiv.org/abs/2405.02200">"Position: Why We Must Rethink Empirical Research in Machine Learning"</a> has been accepted at ICML'24.</li>
   <li> May'24 · 🗨️ I gave an invited talk at <a href="https://www.wids-regensburg.de/">Women in Data Science Regensburg</a> on "AutoML: Streamlining Machine Learning".</li>